SiddharthAgarwal-01/Movie-Recommendation-System/README.md

 Implementation of Movie Recommendation System in Pyton using MovieLens Dataset which contains 100,000 ratings from 943 users with a selection of 1682 movies.

-Memory-based Collaborative Filtering (User-Item filtering as well as Item-Item filtering) is done here which involves determining the Similarity among Users and Items.
+Memory-based Collaborative Filtering (User-Item filtering as well as Item-Item filtering) is done by determining the Similarity among Users and Items.

 Cosine Similarity is used as the Distance Metric.